Sagar2366/QOTD/QOTD/qotd_11.md

 6. Terraform variables and modules: You can design Terraform variables and modules for reusable, parameterized, and customizable infrastructure code, helping to reduce unnecessary resources and support cost optimization.

 7. Cloud-Init Scripts: Cloud-Init scripts can be used with Terraform for automating tasks on instance initial boot time.
-For example, it can clean up resources which are no longer needed, effecti
+For example, it can clean up resources which are no longer needed, effecti \n